-2. Community Assets Under Management
+Community Assets Under Management 2.

-2.1 Roads Assets
+Roads Assets 2.1

-Assets held 99.1 km of Roads including both asphalt and concrete 2 Pedestrian Bridges 5 shared bridges (with Canada Bay Council) 12 Community Car parks 179 km Footpaths 15 Road Bridges Available Data The current condition and estimated remaining useful life of the asset groups is based on the engineering team inspecting the roads network every five (5) years as per the required reporting: Roads surface - visual inspection assessing wearing, cracking & defection Footpaths - visual inspection Bridges and culverts - visual inspection and detailed engineering assessment where required Traffic facilities - visual inspection Roads pavement - the road formation base material is not depreciable Signs and Lines - visual assessment Condition ratings are from 1-5 rating system.
-Condition 1 is a brand new asset that has been commissioned.
-Commission 5 rating is where the asset has failed and requires immediate assessment as to its replacement, removal and or decommissioning.
-Main Findings The roads network presented to the community is in a Condition 3 rating and or better.
-There are no sections that are failed and/or unusable at the current point in time.
-Condition 3 is defined as satisfactory and does require maintenance.
-The roads are designed and maintained to the current best practice standards of workmanship and materials.
-Council engages suitably qualified contractors to mill the surface of asphalt and replace with new quality controlled asphalt which lasts approximately 30 years in service.
-Bridges located at Telopea Avenue, Fraser Street pedestrian bridge, Fraser Street culvert, Water Street bridge and Melville Reserve bridge have all been assessed and deemed satisfactory except Telopea Avenue, which needs some maintenance repairs to be carried out to the underside section.
-The shared ownership between Canada Bay and Strathfield Council's Pomeroy Bridge was assessed and certification was forthcoming on 3 July 2018 when a structural assessment was carried out.
-The structure was found to have full capacity for General Mass Limit loads and therefore the existing load limits were removed.
-The impact of the Westconnex, NBN and general building development activity type works upon the roads network is being managed.
-Restorations are being carried out to minimise the impact and not affect the durability of the road surface.
+Assets held 99.1 km of Roads including both asphalt and concrete 2 Pedestrian Bridges 5 shared bridges (with Canada Bay Council) 12 Community Car parks 179 km Footpaths 15 Road Bridges Available Data The current condition and estimated remaining useful life of the asset groups is based on the reporting: Roads surface - visual inspection assessing wearing, cracking & defection Footpaths - visual inspection Bridges and culverts - visual inspection and detailed engineering assessment where require Traffic facilities - visual inspection Roads pavement - the road formation base material is not depreciable Signs and Lines - visual assessment Condition ratings are from 1-5 rating system.
+Condition 1 is a brand new asset that has been formation 5 rating is where the asset has failed and requires immediate assessment as to it commissioned.
+Main Findings defined as satisfactory and does require maintenance.
+The roads are designed and maintain Council engages suitably qualified contractors to mill the surface of asphalt and replace with h new quality controlled asphalt which lasts approximately 30 years in service. ater Street bridge and Melville Reserve bridge have all been assessed and deemed satisfactory iderside section.
+The shared ownership between Canada Bay and Strathfield Council's tural assessment was carried out.
+The structure was found to have full capacity for General